-At a shelter hearing, the Court must ask all persons present whether there is reason to know that the child is an Indian child.
-If the Court has reason to know the child is an Indian child, ORICWA/ICWA must be applied to the proceeding.
-ORICWA Oregon Laws 2020 ch.
-14 § 31(1)(a)(A) (ORS 419B.185(1)(a)(A)); ORICWA Oregon Laws 2020. ch.
-14 § 15(5).
-For more information, review the Chapter 2 sections on Reason to Know the Child is an Indian Child.
+At a shelter hearing, unless the court has previously found that the child is an Indian child, the court must ask all persons present whether there is reason to know that the child is an Indian child.
+If the court has reason to know the child is an Indian child, ORICWA/ICWA must be applied to the proceeding.
+Or Laws 2021, ch 398, §§56(2) & (5).